wesleytoga/SENG8091-Assignment-1/README.md

 7. **The daycares' budget might be tight.
 So, they will need a phased and affordable solution** I will ask what is realistic for them in terms of cost

+## 2. Requirements Breakdown

+### What the System Needs to Do (Functional Requirements)
+#### For the Owners (My Client)
+- Dashboard to view onboarding progress for both staff and clients
+- Manage employee roles, permissions, and training progress
+- Edit Onboarding workflows and form templates
+- Access to reports
+- Export data for compliance or audit purposes

+#### For Employees
+- Create a standard training module accessible via their website
+- Track onboarding progress
+- Confirm employees are ready before they start working alone
+- Make sure access is based on roles
+- Store all key documents in one place

+#### For Pet Owners (Customers)
+- Let them register online through a user-friendly portal
+- Let them fill out required forms e.g. vaccination records
+- Allow them to create pet profiles (with medical or emergency information)
+- Handle service agreements and payment setup
+- Automate basic approvals and progress tracking
+- They should be able to communicate with staffs if needed

+### System Qualities (Non-Functional)
+- Easy to use for everyone
+- Data is securely stored
+- Works on phones and tablets
+- Secure, especially for personal info
+- Can grow as the business grows